jinhaworld/jekyll-theme-chirpy/_posts/2021-5-22-Poem-of-life.md

 Life trickles as an unconquerable goal,

-To only disappear at the top.
+To only cease at the top.

 To be or not to be.

 It matters not why but how.

-Matters it only to me.
+Matters it only to be,

 But stand, we must against the plow.